JakubTabor/Regression/README.md

 # I use Linear Regression model to examine correlation between temperature and remaining features
 * First I figure out size of missing values with help of seaborn and then drop them
 * Next I build correlation between all my features and examine particular with help of matplotlib
+* Expand data knowledge using new parameter which is density, it help discover correlation between temperature and salinity